-Instead of bravely maintaining quality and seeing their washing machines rise in price many manufacturers have found themselves constantly having to reduce quality and cut corners to keep their products competitively priced.
-This trend has got worse to the point where they now routinely redesign their washing machines from scratch, ditching tried tested and reliable designs in favour of cheaper new production methods and cheaper suppliers of parts.
+Instead of bravely maintaining quality but seeing their washing machines rise in price most manufacturers have found themselves constantly having to reduce quality and cut corners to keep their appliances competitively priced.
+This trend has got progressively worse to the point where they now routinely redesign their washing machines from scratch ditching tried tested and reliable designs in favour of cheaper new production methods and cheaper suppliers of parts.

-Most appliance manufacturers have been making washing machines for many decades, and should have developed incredibly reliable ones by now.
-Instead they are selling new washing machines that still suffer the same faults their previous models suffered from over 10-years ago.
+Most appliance manufacturers have been making washing machines for many decades, and could have developed incredibly reliable ones by now.
+Instead, they are selling new washing machines that still suffer the same faults their previous models suffered from over 10-years ago.
 Instead of their appliances becoming better with time and experience, they get worse, or at best stay the same.

 Most current washing machines are way too cheap